music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 a song is a "West Coast Swing" song, I mean that it encourages dancing WCS *more* than it encourages dancing a different dance style.

-<div class="alert alert-primary" role="alert">I've put together
+<div class="alert alert-primary" role="alert">I've put together a
-<a href="https://open.spotify.com/playlist/3EI8AyArwmIyv55C1joiJS?si=7bf060fc0967409f" class="alert-link">a playlist</a> with different rhythms if you want to test your intuition before reading on.
+<u><a href="https://open.spotify.com/playlist/3EI8AyArwmIyv55C1joiJS?si=7bf060fc0967409f" class="alert-link">playlist</a></u> with different rhythms if you want to test your intuition before reading on.
 Listen to each song and write down whether you think it has a WCS rhythm or not.
 Then after reading this post, go back over the playlist and see if any of your answers change. </div>

 <br>